Skip to main content

 Optional filters

-• --session-id 42 exports a single session.
+• --session-id 42 (repeatable) exports specific sessions.

-• --limit 25 pulls the most recent 25 sessions.
+• --limit 25 / --offset 25 page through recent sessions.

 The exporter writes one JSON object per line.
 Each record aligns with AtlasSessionTrace: